-If you miss the deadline for contacting the Quality Improvement Organization about your appeal, you can make your appeal directly to our plan instead.
-For details, see Section G4 on page 213.
+• If you miss the deadline for contacting the Quality Improvement Organization about your appeal, you can make your appeal directly to our plan instead.
+For details, refer to Section G4 on page 220.

 We want to make sure you understand what you need to do and what the deadlines are.